 Over time, the incremental value of each additional patent may become increasingly small; however, the pioneering patents that created the peer group can become increasingly valuable.

-In order to provide an overview of a POI compared to the peer group, the PFI Report groups the fourteen individual PFIs into four vitality groups.
+In order to provide an overview of a POI compared to the peer group, this report segments the fourteen individual PFIs into four vitality groups.
 Each vitality group illustrates a different view of the peer group and the patents or entities in a given space.
 The vitality groups simplify decision making to meet the specific needs of an organization.

-This group illustrates the technology strength and financial commitment to the technology space by the filing entity (i.e. assignee).
+Illustrates the technology strength and financial commitment to the technology space by the filing entity.
 Patents with low scores in this group require a more thorough review for elimination (internal) or invalidity (external), given the lack of significance.
 Conversely, patents with high scores are likely cornerstones of “patent bundles,” requiring vigorous defense.

 The Patent Factor Indices, Vitality Groups, and additional information found in the Patent Factor Index Report provide a consistent and repeatable method for managing intangible assets — intellectual property.
 When true value, risk levels, and potential return on investment are in question, the PFI Report can provides answers.